Corwinpro/async_exchange/README.md

 2. Create an environment of agents (not necessarily of the same type), and run the simulation.

     Users are welcome to implement their own post-processing and analysis tools.
     In the following sections, we introduce a possible way to store logs and visualize the trading history.

 ### Logging

+Users can implement their own logger and pass it to the `Exchange` instance.
+The logger must implement a `send_event` method with two arguments: an `event_type` string, and a `message`.

+#### InfluxDB logging

+There exists a built-in logging infrastructure.

 The [`InfluxDBLogger`](async_exchange/logging/influxdb_logger.py) stores the information about all successful exchange operations from the [`Exchange`](async_exchange/exchange.py) to a local InfluxDB.